As a leader, you are the person people look to for guidance and direction. You need to step up and be that person. How you do this is up to you.

 - Swiftly make myself known in groups.

-In the Executive Presence programme we identify how you would know if you were successful in achieving your goals.
+In the Executive Presence programme, we identify how to know if you were successful in achieving your goals.
 Here are some success measures leaders have identified:

-If you are interested in developing your Executive Presence, contact Diana and participate in one of my programmes.
+If you are interested in developing your Executive Presence, contact me, and participate in one of my programmes.

 © Diana Jones